The Founder Institute: Curriculum

-The curriculum of The Founder Institute is often taught sequentially.
-Throughout the four-month program, students are asked to work on their ideas, research their ideas, name their company and product, seek out co-founders, and work out a business model.
-The curriculum is guided by The Founder Institute, but taught by mentors with experience as startup founders and/or CEOs.
+The curriculum of Founder Institute is often taught sequentially.
+Throughout the 14-weeks program, founders are asked to work on their ideas, research their ideas, name their company and product, seek out co-founders, and work out a business model.
+The curriculum is guided by Founder Institute, but taught by mentors with experience as startup founders and/or CEOs.
 The curriculum also uses a hands-on approach, often exposing students to situations that an entrepreneur would find themselves in.
-It creates working groups that combine 4 or 5 students together.
+It creates working groups that combine 4 or 5 founders together.
 These groups meet several times each week to discuss the formation of their business plan.
 The curriculum is similar throughout all of the chapters, but sessions aren't universally conducted in English.

 Mentors guide entrepreneurs through the program with training and feedback, and participate in the “shared equity pool”.
-Mentors in The Founder Institute have include Aaron Patzer and Phil Libin, both of whom have mentored at the Silicon Valley chapter.
+Mentors in Founder Institute have include Aaron Patzer and Phil Libin, both of whom have mentored at the Silicon Valley chapter.
 Additional mentors have included Robin Chase, Peter Vesterbacka, and Jeffrey Paine.

 Locations

-As of 2018, The Founder Institute has chapters in over 180 cities and more than 65 nations on 6 continents.
+As of 2025, Founder Institute has chapters in over 200 cities and more than 100 countries on 6 continents.
 The founding chapter is located in Silicon Valley.
 Each chapter has its own local directors and mentors.

-The Silicon Valley chapter is the oldest chapter in The Founder Institute system.
+The Silicon Valley chapter is the oldest chapter in Founder Institute system.
 Eren Bali, who graduated from the initial class, is one of the co-founders of the online educational marketplace, Udemy.
-The Berlin chapter was one of the first chapters to come to Europe (behind the Paris and Brussels chapters).
-The current director is Didier Vermeiren, who is an alumnus of the Brussels chapter.
-The Berlin chapter has produced startups like Itembase, Kiddify, and Letsmake.
-The Singapore chapter was launched in 2010 and is one of the most successful chapters of The Founder Institute in Asia.
-Mikhail Choo graduated from the Singapore chapter in 2011 and sold his company, Gridblaze, for a 7 figure price in 2013. iCarsClub, which secured $60 million in funding in 2014, is also a product of the Singapore chapter.
+The Berlin chapter was one of the first chapters to come to Europe The Singapore chapter was launched in 2010 and is one of the most successful chapters of Founder Institute in Asia.